microsoft/Product-Recommendations/README.md

 ![Architecture Diagram](images/architecture-diagram.png)

+## Questions?

+Contact [mlapi@microsoft.com](mailto:mlapi@microsoft.com) with any additional questions or comments you may have on the usage of the Recommendations preconfigured solution.

 ## Contributing

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.